network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 ### Reaching full buffer utilization

-The RPM Test gradually increases the number of TCP connections and measures "goodput" (the sum of actual data transferred across all connections in a unit of time) as well as responsiveness continuously.
+The Responsiveness Test gradually increases the number of TCP connections and measures "goodput" (the sum of actual data transferred across all connections in a unit of time) continuously.
-When both goodput and responsiveness stop changing, it means that the test managed to fill the buffer of the bottleneck.
+Once goodput reaches saturation, buffers will start filling up, creating the well-known "standing queue" that is known as bufferbloat.
+This is the moment the test starts measuring the responsiveness until the responsiveness reaches saturation as well.
 At this point we are creating the worst-case scenario within the limits of the realistic traffic pattern.